xuelingyi/SLRfinder/README.md

 Create a folder directory for each dataset using the dataset name.
 The dataset folder should contain:
 1. **mydata.vcf** (or mydata.vcf.gz): the SNP genotypes in the vcf format
 2. **dataset.csv**: the sample information file, including at least two columns named "SampleID" (the same as the sample names in the sequencing data) and "Population"
-3. **reference.list**, the genome information, including two space-delimited columns of the contig/scaffold ID in the reference genome and the corresponding chromosome names that are more informative (e.g., LGx).
-The two columns can be identical if the contigs have been renamed as the human-informative version in the vcf file.
+3. **reference.list**, the genome information including two space-delimited columns: column1 is the contig/scaffold ID in the reference genome, column2 is the preferred chromosome names that may be more informative (e.g., LGx).
+The two columns can be identical if the contigs have already been renamed as the human-informative version in the vcf file.
 4. **SLRfinder_functions.R**: the R script for running SLRfinder, available on Github
 <br/> </br>